imboowa/Assembly/README.md

 ## Assembly
 # 1s and 0s
-This is Low Level we are seeing here, Let's give respect to all who make omputers.
+This is Low Level we are seeing here, Let's give respect to all who make computers and machines.

 ## Projects